How to Start a Corporation in Alaska

 This document will cover the basics of your corporation, including:

-- Corporate name and business purpose (including a NAICS Industry Grouping Code)
+- Corporate name and business purpose (including a NAICS Industry Grouping Code) You can do a NAICS Code Lookup and find the NAICS Code for LLC that matches your industry.

 - Corporate registered agent name and street address